Fitting 2D Gaussians with agpy

 Adding returnfitimage=True will also return a NumPy array of the model with the same dimensions as the input data.
 Lastly, setting returnmp=True will return a mpfit instance, which is the class used to generate the fit.
 The class is defined in the agpy.mpfit_custom module.
 The mpfit instance contains two useful attributes, mpfit.params which is the same list of parameters that guassfit returns by default, and mpfits.covar which is a 7x7 covariance matrix for the 7 model parameters.

-It took me a little bit of work to figure out all these outputs but they were exactly what I needed so I followed up with Adam and submitted my first FOSS PR on GitHub with some documentation improvements (opens in a new tab).
-It's a small contribution but still a personal milestone.
+It took me a little bit of work to figure out all these outputs but they were exactly what I needed so I followed up with Adam and submitted my first FOSS PR on GitHub with some documentation improvements.
+It’s a small contribution but still a personal milestone.

 Finally, I made a plot of the input data, the model, and the residual (difference) at two different scales.
 I’m definitely happy with this and am looking forward to digging into the covariance matrix a little more to really understand how well I’m fitting these PSFs.